Out with the old and in with the new

 We set out below some examples provided by the HCA in their Guidance Note of disposals for which notification will not be required (not an exhaustive list) are:

-- Vacant social housing dwellings from to another non-profit provider
+- Vacant social housing dwellings from one to another non-profit provider

 - Social housing land not constituting a dwelling (including post demolition)